 Montezuma is a tiny town located in the state of Indiana.
 With a population of 923 people and just one neighborhood, Montezuma is the 335th largest community in Indiana.
 Montezuma has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Montezuma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Montezuma are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Montezuma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Montezuma is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Montezuma who work in office and administrative support (21.19%), management occupations (13.73%), and healthcare (13.43%).

-Montezuma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Montezuma doesn't have a public transportation system that people use for their commute.

 The per capita income in Montezuma in 2022 was $26,350, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $105,400 for a family of four.
 However, Montezuma contains both very wealthy and poor people as well.